NoahDavey/100-days-of-code/log/r1-log.md

 I worked on trying to start building out the DB and connecting to TypeORM today, there was a few hiccups but managed to get a better idea of what direction it would be taking

 ### R1D42
+Managed to put some data into the database using TypeORM today which was cool.
+Still need to improve the structure within the code but looking good so far

 ### R1D43
 ### R1D44
 ### R1D45